Members' Congressional Handbook

 Contact the CAO Office of Administrative Counsel at x56969 to determine if a repair qualifies as a minor office repair or cosmetic change.

 Ordinary and necessary expenses associated with security measures necessitated by official duties are reimbursable.
+For questions concerning security equipment and services in the district, please call the District Security Service Center maintained by the House Sergeant at Arms at 202-225-3380.

 A Member may share office space with Members of the United States Senate from the Member’s state or with state and local officials, but all expenses (including rent, utilities, etc.) and space must be kept and billed separately.